 1. Inform the customer in advance of any change to T&Cs that will result in additional charges

 3. Make your eBill so good that most customers will actually want to receive their bill that way!
-Include interactivity to allow customers to analyse their usage, add relevant, targeted marketing , include a payment form for ease of payment and add graphs etc. All the things you can’t do with paper bills.
+Include interactivity to allow customers to analyze their usage, add relevant, targeted marketing, include a payment form for ease of payment and add graphs etc. All the things you can’t do with paper bills.

 Approached properly, the change to eBilling should work well for telcos (and banks and utilities), customers and the environment – a win-win-win solution.

-Stories like this should be a thing of the past, but until companies realise that there’s more to eBilling than just a webpage or an email; until they add value to their eBill offering; until they realise that customer psychology needs to be considered when pushing for paper turn-off, we can expect more revolts.
+Stories like this should be a thing of the past, but until companies realize that there’s more to eBilling than just a webpage or an email; until they add value to their eBill offering; until they realize that customer psychology needs to be considered when pushing for paper turn-off, we can expect more revolts.